TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorvmalreadyexistwithsamename.md

 # Error UserErrorVmAlreadyExistWithSameName

 <!--issueDescription-->
-We have identified that your operation failed because of an underlying issue with the SQL Server.
+We have identified that your operation failed because a VM with the same name already exists in the same Resource Group.
 <!--/issueDescription-->

 ## **Recommended Document**

- To resolve the issue, review the underlying error code from SQL Server and the link to documentation provided in **Additional Details** sections.
+ To restore a VM, refer this [article](https://docs.microsoft.com/azure/backup/backup-azure-arm-restore-vms#storage-accounts).